Polarized Hardy--Stein identity: Convexity properties

 We provide here precise statements and proofs of convexity properties needed in Sections~\ref{sec:polarized} and \ref{sec:form-polarized}.
 First, we recall some facts from the theory of convex functions.

 Let $T\!:A\to\R$, where the set $A\subset\R^n$ is convex.
 By definition, $d(w)\in\R^n$ is a \emph{subgradient} of $T$ at $w\in A$ if

 The function $T$ is convex in $A$ if and only if for every $w\in A$, a subgradient $d(w)$ exists.
 If $T$ is convex and the first-order partial derivatives of $T$ exist at some $w\in A$, then $T$ has exactly one subgradient at the point $w$, which is equal to its gradient $\nabla T(w)$.
-In such a case, denoting by $\frac{\partial T}{\partial v}$ the directional derivative of $T$ along a given vector $v\in\R^n$, we have that $d(w)$ is a subgradient of the function $T$ at the point $w\in A$ if and only if
+Denote by $\frac{\partial T}{\partial v}$ the directional derivative of $T$ along a given vector $v\in\R^n$.
+When $T$ is convex in $A$, we have that $d(w)$ is a subgradient of the function $T$ at the point $w\in A$ if and only if

 For more details see Borwein and Lewis \cite[Chapter 3]{MR2184742}.

 We need the following lemma. \begin{lem} Let $p\geq2$.
 The function

 is convex on $[0,\infty)^2$. \end{lem}